hoytech/birthday-collisions/README.md

     deadbeef275808d6000000000000000000000000000000000000000000000000
     8abf06f000000000000000000000000000000000000000000000000000000000

 Note that after the first staggered solution, subsequent solutions will be solving multiple partial collisions ending in 0 bytes.
 Rather than throw out and redo the work that was done to find these partial collisions, `bday` keeps them around while advancing stages.
 It only needs to redo the stages containing the adjusted target values.
-Because of this, solving for an arbitrary target does not take substantially more time or space compared to a null collision.